School shooting suspect becomes upset during brawl trial

 “I am trying to keep him calm,” Ermine said.
 “We are not doing this for any nefarious reasons.”
 He said Cruz had not actually done any drawing.

-Scherer ruled that Cruz cannot be given colored pencils after her courtroom’s lead security deputy told her for safety reasons he is only allowed the pen his guards issued him.

-When the next group was brought in, Cruz appeared to silently sob behind his pandemic mask before taking a deep breath and somewhat composing himself.
+Scherer ruled Cruz cannot be given colored pencils after her courtroom’s lead security deputy said for safety reasons he is only allowed the pen his guards issued him.
+When Wednesday’s second group of prospects was brought in, Cruz appeared to silently sob behind his pandemic mask before taking a deep breath and somewhat composing himself.

+More than 100 prospective jurors over two days said they could fairly try Cruz on charges that he attacked Sgt.
+Raymond Beltran in November 2018, nine months after the Stoneman Douglas massacre.
+The shooting trial has not yet been scheduled because of the pandemic and arguments over evidence and testimony, but is expected to begin within the next few months.

+Scherer said that was a sufficient pool to pick six jurors and some alternates when selection is finalized Oct.
+18. Testimony will begin Oct.
+19 and is only expected to last a day or two.

 Beltran and Cruz fought on Nov.
 13, 2018, with a soundless security camera recording the brawl.
 Beltran was overseeing Cruz during his recreation period when they suddenly began to argue.
 Cruz flipped both middle fingers at Beltran and then charged him, starting a minute-long fight that ended after Beltran staggered him with a blow to the head.